 The University of Oslo benefits from the SIP-standard when upgrading to Vingtor-Stentofon Turbine SIP

-We are proud to announce that the University of Oslo is upgrading its intercom system replacing old ending points with Vingtor-Stentofon Turbine SIP as gate phones.
+Zenitel is proud to announce that the University of Oslo is upgrading their intercom system replacing old ending points with Vingtor-Stentofon Turbine SIP as gate phones and gate controls.

 The biggest university in Norway

 The University of Oslo (UiO) has decided to replace their old analog intercom system with the IP Vingtor-Stentofon Turbine in SIP mode.
 Established in 1811 the University of Oslo is the oldest and biggest university in Norway.
 UiO is organized into eight faculties and it also includes The Natural History Museum, the Museum of Cultural History and the Museum of University and Science History.
 UiO has Norway’s biggest academic and research library, Universitetsbiblioteket.

 Previously the University of Oslo used a telephone central with analog gate phones.
 After an extensive upgrade they have changed to an Asteriks server, making the phone system IP-based.
 To complete the upgrade they will use the Vingtor-Stentofon Turbine SIP as end points to the system.
 These gate phones talk standard SIP and can therefore be put into the university’s system that is open-source based.
 The SIP stands for Session Initiated Protocol and is an open standard that makes it easier to integrate the gate phones into the new system.